 Proja is a traditional flatbread that consists of cornmeal, wheat flour, eggs, and sparkling water that aerates the filling.
 It’s usually filled with cheese, but experimental versions that feature vegetables (most commonly spinach) or even ham are not unusual.
 Proja can be eaten as a snack or it can serve as a tastier alternative to bread and go along with practically anything as a side dish.

 The traditional proja recipe features cooking the bread in a large rectangular mold and cutting it into tiny squares.
-The dish is served hot with some kefir or yogurt.
+The dish is served hot with some yogurt or ayran.
 Proja’s texture is quite dense but as rich and as soft as a cake (except it’s not sweet).
 All these characteristics make proja perfect winter comfort food.

 This simple cornflour bread reflects the life of poor peasants of the country formerly known as Yugoslavia in the 20th century.
 In the aftermath of the war, the country was experiencing a slow and painful recovery accompanied by extreme levels of poverty and a lack of basic supplies.
 In times like these, proja became king and one of the most important staples in the region.
 It was cheap, easy to make, and the ingredients needed for it were available to everyone.